project-open-data/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required**    | No
 **Accepted Values** | String
 **Usage Notes** | This should be a useful title for the distribution.
 Acronyms should be avoided.
+This field is used to determine the name of the resource when using [GCP templates](../../gcp-templates/).
 **Example**     | `{"title":"listofvegetables.csv"}`